 About Tuition and Financial Aid

 In accordance with state laws, a student is not entitled to enter a class or laboratory until registered and all tuition, fees, and deposits have been paid.
-The University cannot accept personal checks for amounts in excess of the total registration cost.

 The University of Texas at Dallas utilizes a consolidated tuition rate, which is capped at 15 semester credit hours for all students.
 The consolidated tuition and fee rates cover all academic program costs, including tuition, mandatory fees, and most of the college and course incidental fees.
 Additional fees that will be charged separately are: field trip fees, supplemental designated tuition fees and distance education fees.
 The Tuition and Fee Tables can be found on the Bursar Office website.

 Residency classification for tuition purposes at Texas colleges or universities is in accordance with Title 19, Part 1, Chapter 21, Subchapter B of the Texas Administrative Code and the rules of the Texas Higher Education Coordinating Board for determining residence status.
 A person classified as a nonresident for tuition purposes may qualify, under certain exceptions specified in the rules, for resident tuition rates and other charges, while he or she continues to be classified as a nonresident for tuition purposes.
 Please consult these websites concerning residency classification for tuition purposes provided by the State are Texas Administrative Code website and www.collegeforalltexans.com.
 Please consult The University of Texas at Dallas' website for residency information and procedures, www.utdallas.edu/residency.